ruuda/noblit/docs/query-optimization.md

  * **Choosing the indexes to use for a scan**, also called *micro-optimization*, because so far empirical evidence suggests that the performance difference between the various indexes that can service a scan is small.
-This is because the indexes have the same complexity, it is only locality effects that make one index more suitable than another.
+This is because scans over the different indexes have the same complexity, it is only locality effects that make one index more suitable than another.
 The difference between the best and worst plan may be a factor two in extreme cases, but not an order of magnitude.

 Although the optimizer performs both macro and micro-optimization, currently the indexes used can not be controlled by the query.
 Perhaps it would be best for